nickknapton12/JavaScript-Sudoku/README.md

 ## How to use

-Simply input puzzle into the grid displayed and press the solve button!
+Simply input puzzle into the grid displayed, set solve speed (fast is recommended) and press the solve button!
+Alternatively use an example puzzle by pressing the 'example puzzle' button.

 ## Algorithm